Amtrak, CSX train collision in South Carolina leaves 2 dead, over 100 injured, officials say

 The National Transportation Safety Board said it was launching a "Go Team" to investigate the deadly crash.

-President Trump was briefed on the train accident and is receiving regular updates, according to Deputy White House Press Secretary Lindsay Walters.
+President Trump tweeted about the crash on Sunday, saying "my thoughts and prayers are with all of the victims involved in this mornings train collision in South Carolina.
+Thank you to our incredible First Responders for the work they’ve done!"

-"Our thoughts and prayers are with everyone that has been affected by this incident," Walters added.
+Trump was briefed on the train accident and is receiving regular updates, according to Deputy White House Press Secretary Lindsay Walters.

 This is the third Amtrak crash since December.
 On Dec.
 18, an Amtrak train derailed in Washington state, killing three people and injuring dozens more.
 Just last week, one persion in a truck died when an Amtrak crash carrying Republican members of Congress struck the vehicle at a crossing.
 Two other people in the vehicle were severely injured.